The Sendero 6 Weekend Tent

-This is the tent that my partner and I have used as our weekend tent for the past 2 years so I am very familiar with it.
+The Freedom Trail Sandero 6 is the tent that my partner and I have used as our weekend tent for the past 2 years so I am very familiar with it.
 This has served us well as our go-to weekend tent and we love it.
 But, there are a few points that I feel could be improved but I will speak about them later in the review so don’t let that put you off this tent.
-All in all a great weekend tent please read on to find out all the specs.
-Also, see how I remedied the one area that I felt let the tent down for pennies this simple trick was quick to do (I did it on the campsite, while the tent was up) and it resolved the issue and added more comfort.
+All in all, this is a great weekend tent please read on to find out all the specs.
+You will also learn how I remedied the one area that I felt let the tent down for pennies this simple trick was quick to do (I did it on the campsite, while the tent was up) and it resolved the issue and added more comfort.

-So what is offered with the Freedom Trail Sendero 6.
+So what is offered with the Sendero 6 Weekend Tent?

-Personally, I feel that this tent is not suited for 6 people unless you were only using it to sleep in during the night and making a quick breakfast before moving on.
+Personally, I feel that this tent is not suited for 6 people unless you were only using it to sleep in during the night and make a quick breakfast before moving on.
 As this has a fast pitch of 15 minutes this would also be a suitable tent for touring.
 While providing enough room to stand, sort through your gear or sit around a table planning where you are heading to next.

 Poles – the Sendero 6 comes with 3 sets of fibreglass poles with steel connectors.